Akkiraj1234/brain_dump/python-dump/some_imporatant_consepts.md

 ### Module
 A module is a single file containing Python code.
 It can define functions, classes, and variables, and it may include runnable code.
-- Any Python file (.py) is a module.
+- Any Python file (.py) is a module whom we can reuse after import.

 ### libraries
 Libraries, also referred to as packages, are collections of pre-written code that you can use to streamline development.
 They can be installed via tools like pip and are stored in your system's site-packages directory.
 Libraries can either be: